 Syncing emails in other clients

-With Gmail open on the web, click the cog icon (top right) then Settings.
-Choose Accounts and Import then Add an email account to import messages from somewhere else.
+With Gmail open on the web, click the cog icon (top right) then See all settings.
+Choose Accounts, then Add a mail account to import messages from somewhere else.
 You’ll need to give your login details for the account, and you can even assign a special label for these messages in Gmail for easier sorting.
-Emails from all your registered accounts get mixed together in the same inbox.
+Emails from all your registered accounts will be mixed together in the same inbox.

-Outlook for Windows and macOS does a good job of managing multiple email accounts in one place, though like Mail for Windows it doesn’t show all your messages together in the same inbox.
-Add a new account by clicking File, then Info, then Add account—again, you just need to enter your login details.
-The new account then appears as a new entry in the left-hand navigation pane.
+Outlook for Windows and macOS does a good job of managing multiple email accounts in one place, though like Windows’ native Mail app, it doesn’t show all your messages in the same inbox.
+Add a new account by clicking File, then Info, and Add account—again, you just need to enter your login details.
+The new account will appear as a new entry in the left-hand navigation pane.

 Outlook on the web, however, does show emails from multiple accounts together in one place: Click the cog icon (top right), then View all Outlook Settings and Email.
-Choose Sync email and you’re able to add new accounts—before you enter the relevant username and password, you can choose whether the new account has its own set of folders or uses the folders that are already set up (Inbox, Sent, and so on).
+Choose Sync email and you’ll be able to add new accounts.
+But before you enter the relevant username and password, you can choose whether the new account has its own set of folders or uses the folders that are already set up (Inbox, Sent, and so on).